LockManipulator/Locksport/Safe manipulation/Digital Dial Magnifier/README.md

 ## To do

-1. Better dial-body interface.
-Currently a bit too finnicky for my liking to get on straight.
-2. Better button size and shape so you don't have to cut a corner off it.
-3. Input sanitization.
+1. Input sanitization.
-4. Try to automatically detect contact point by feeling change in acceleration as the user spins past.
+2. Try to automatically detect contact point by feeling change in acceleration as the user spins past.
-5. Guided manipulation.
+3. Guided manipulation.

 ## Use: